bamlab/ecoappscore/devicesDurability/performances/launchingDuration.md

 ### Grading

-At BAM, performance measurements at startup are calibrated on the Wiko fever.

 - A : The app starts in less than 3 seconds
 - B : The app takes between 3 and 6 seconds to start
 - C : The app takes between 6 and 10 seconds to start